GR

 Admission

 Eligible students possess a baccalaureate degree with an overall GPA of 3.0 and 18 undergraduate credits in sociology or a related social science.
-International students must submit TOEFL or IELTS scores.
+All applicants must possess a baccalaureate degree from an accredited institution or the international equivalent prior to enrollment at the graduate level.
+In addition to the application form and non-refundable application fee, candidates should submit the following:

 Competitive assistantships are available for qualified full-time students.
 Please visit Graduate Assistantships and Fellowships for more information.